 Timeline to Publication: How (and how long!) it Happened

 Book Launch: What I Learned

 Resources for Writers:

-Q & A With a Publishing Strategist: Sign up by clicking here to receive an occasional email from me, and I’ll send you a transcript of a Q & A session with Cindy Lambert, publishing strategist with 30+ years experience in Christian publishing. in teh transcribed Q&A you’ll find answers to questions from writers as well as some free, online resources including Cindy’s proposal template.
+Q & A With a Publishing Strategist: Sign up below to receive an occasional email from me, and I’ll send you a transcript of a Q & A session with Cindy Lambert, publishing strategist with 30+ years experience in Christian publishing.
+In the transcribed Q&A you’ll find answers to questions from writers as well as some free, online resources including Cindy’s proposal template.

 Hope*Writers: Hope*Writers is a paid online membership community for writers of hope.
 Their website is a library of information about creativity, writing, publishing, and blogging.
 Their closed Facebook group is generous, kind and active.
 I’ve asked and answered all kinds of questions in the Facebook group.
 If you’d like to join, feel free to use my Hope*Writers affiliate link here.

 Light Bearers Author Community: This is a community of Christian writers led by Lindsey Hartz.
 When you sign up via email, you’ll have access to a closed Facebook community of aspiring and established writers as well as Lindsey, herself.
 You can ask questions, ask for prayer, or celebrate milestones with others who will cheer you on.
 Sign up here.

 Steve Laube Agency Blog (Christian literary agency posts weekdays)